harsha-dandi/virtualcard/README.md

-# I havent added unittests for the Pin validator class as I had gone past the 30 minute limit
+# I havent adoped TDD for the PinValidator class, as I had run out of allocated time